Instance Architecture «Prev Next»

 Figure 4-3.1: Single Instance Database

 In Oracle RAC, a one-to-many relationship exists between the database and database instances.
-The following figure 4-3.2 shows database instance configuration for RAC.
+The following figure shows a typical RAC configuration.

 Oracle RAC Database